Lloigor

-Lloigor is a fictional deity and a fictional race in the Cthulhu Mythos.
+Lloigor is a fictional deity or a fictional race in the Cthulhu Mythos.
 The entity first appeared in August Derleth and Mark Schorer's short story "The Lair of the Star Spawn" (1932), and has been used in subsequent fictional works by others though often departing from the original concept.
 The Lloigor are also referred to as the Many-Angled Ones, apparently beginning with Grant Morrison's Zenith, and some subsequent works use variations on this term in lieu of the name Lloigor.

 Summary

 Derleth's Mythos deity

 August Derleth and Mark Schorer originally created a being called Lloigor in their short story "The Lair of the Star-Spawn" (1932).
 Lloigor and its brother Zhar, together referred to as the Twin Obscenities, were typical pseudo-Lovecraftian tentacled monstrosities identified as two of the Great Old Ones.
 Derleth referred to Lloigor in several other writings, "The Sandwin Compact" (1940) in particular.
-It was apparently a wind elemental that possessed the ability to somehow draw its sacrificial victims to it, perhaps through teleportation.
+It was apparently a air elemental that possessed the ability to somehow draw its sacrificial victims to it, perhaps through teleportation.